Skip to main content

 Is Lacroix at The Rittenhouse good for a special occasion?

-Yes, and it's one of the cleaner calls in Philadelphia for this purpose.
-The Forbes Four-Star rating, the Rittenhouse Square view, and the tasting menu format all align for anniversaries, milestone dinners, or client events.
+Yes, it's one of the cleaner calls in Philadelphia for this purpose.
+The Forbes Four-Star rating, the Rittenhouse Square view, the tasting menu format all align for anniversaries, milestone dinners, or client events.
 The Sunday brunch is a strong alternative if a midday occasion suits better — the kitchen-set buffet format makes it feel event-like without requiring a full dinner commitment.

 Is Lacroix at The Rittenhouse good for solo dining?